Motion-Boundary-Driven Unsupervised Surgical Instrument Segmentation in Low-Quality Optical Flow: Method

 where $o_i^{j,k,x}$ and $o_i^{j,k,y}$ are the horizontal and vertical components of the optical flow vector at the pixel $p$, respectively.
 Next, we define the directional difference at each pixel $p$ as follows:

 where $\mathcal{N}_1^p$ signifies the 4-neighbourhood of pixel $p$, including the adjacent pixels in both the vertical and horizontal orientations.
 To demarcate boundary regions, we introduce a difference threshold $\alpha = \frac{\pi}{12}$.
 This leads to the creation of the boundary mask ${M}_i$, where a value of 1 is assigned to pixels that meet the condition $\delta_i^p > \alpha$, indicating the presence of a boundary, while a value of 0 denotes areas without boundaries.
 To enhance the supervision diversity, a simple dilation technique is employed to broaden the areas under supervision.
 Specifically, for every boundary pixel satisfying $\delta_i^p > \alpha$, we set $M_i(\mathcal{N}_d^p)$ to 1, where $d$ represents the dilation distance.
-This adjustment ensures that a more comprehensive non-boundary area can also be incorporated into the learning process.
-Consequently, the optical flow loss at each pixel $p$ can be updated as:
+Consequently, we define the instance-level optical flow loss by averaging the per-pixel loss over the entire image domain \(\Omega\):